datalogic/androidPOS-core/README.md

 ~~~
 All of this is fully UPOS compliant and identical to JavaPOS.
 ## Integrate a scale
-The generic setup for a scale is the following:
+The standard setup for a scale is as follows:
 ![Scale setup](/documentation/scale-setup.PNG)
 ### Open the communication
 Instantiate a *Scale* object, open it, and claim the port: